0x161e-swei/covert-channel-101/README.md

-# Chat on an LLC covert channel [CS598CLF lab]
+# Chat on an LLC covert channel

 This repository contains a sender and a receiver that can be used for a cross-process exchange of messages over a hardware covert channel on the last level cache.

-The project was done as part of the class [CS598CLF - Secure Processor Design][CS598CLF] held in the fall 2017 semester at the University of Illinois at Urbana-Champaign.
+The project was done as part of the course [CS598CLF - Secure Processor Design][CS598CLF] held in the fall 2017 semester at the University of Illinois at Urbana-Champaign.

 The project guidelines are available at: http://cwfletcher.net/Content/598/lab598clf_v0-2.pdf